majaluoma/todistusvalinta_front/README.md

 npm run build
 ```

-Move the build -folder to your webserver's folder to be served as static html files.
+Move the `dist` -folder to your webserver's folder to be served as static html files.
 Make sure that your index.html -file is referenced correctly by your domain.

 If you have rights to git and want to push production to `main` production line make a git pull request or push directly to `main` branch.
 Github Actions will deal with the deployment to todistusvalinta.fi